 This Statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and has been approved by the Board of Tullow Oil plc.

 Tullow Oil plc is a leading independent oil & gas exploration and production company, headquartered in London and listed on the London, Irish and Ghanaian stock exchanges.
-We have a portfolio of exploration and production licences.
-We create value for our business by finding, selectively developing and selling oil.
-Our business model describes how the different parts of the Group work together to run our business and create value, and can be found on our website.
+Our portfolio of over 80 exploration and production licences spans 16 countries.
+We create value for our business by finding, selectively developing, producing and selling oil.
+Our business model describes how the different parts of the Group work together to run our business and create value, and can be found here.